bitnami/charts/bitnami/postgresql-ha/README.md

 This Helm chart has been developed based on [bitnami/postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart but including some changes to guarantee high availability such as:

-- A new deployment, service and ingress have been added to deploy [Pgpool-II](Pgpool-II) to act as proxy for PostgreSQL backend.
+- A new deployment, service have been added to deploy [Pgpool-II](Pgpool-II) to act as proxy for PostgreSQL backend.
 It helps to reduce connection overhead, acts as a load balancer for PostgreSQL, and ensures database node failover.
 - Replacing `bitnami/postgresql` with `bitnami/postgresql-repmgr` which includes and configures [repmgr](https://repmgr.org/).
 Repmgr ensures standby nodes assume the primary role when the primary node is unhealthy.

 ## TL;DR;